awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-events-rule-sns/README.md

 import { Duration } from '@aws-cdk/core';
 import * as events from '@aws-cdk/aws-events';
 import * as iam from '@aws-cdk/aws-iam';
-import { EventRulesToSnsProps, EventRulesToSns } from "@aws-solutions-constructs/aws-events-rule-sns";
+import { EventsRuleToSnsProps, EventsRuleToSns } from "@aws-solutions-constructs/aws-events-rule-sns";

-const props: EventRulesToSnsProps = {
+const props: EventsRuleToSnsProps = {
     eventRuleProps: {
         schedule: events.Schedule.rate(Duration.minutes(5)),
     }
 };

-const constructStack = new EventRulesToSns(this, 'test-construct', props);
+const constructStack = new EventsRuleToSns(this, 'test-construct', props);

 // Grant yourself permissions to use the Customer Managed KMS Key const policyStatement = new iam.PolicyStatement({